asift91/Manual_Migration/option1.md

             -   Install Missing PHP extensions.
                     - ARM template install the following PHP extensions.
                         - fpm, cli, curl, zip, pear, mbstring, dev, mcrypt, soap, json, redis, bcmath, gd, mysql, xmlrpc, intl, xml and bz2.
-                -   To know the PHP extensions which are installed on on-premises run the below command to get the list.
+                -   To know the PHP extensions which are installed on on-premises run the below command on on-premises virtual machine to get the list.
                     ```
                     php -m
                     ```
-                -   If on-premises has any additional PHP extensions those will be installed by the user.
+                    - Note: If on-premises has any additional PHP extensions which are not present in Controller Virtual Machine can be installed manually.
                         ```
                         sudo apt-get install -y php-<extensionName>
                         ```
             - Update DNS Name and root directory location
                 -   Update the Azure cloud DNS name with the on-premises DNS name.
                     ```